 The weight of the sensors set in standard configuration (11 devices) does not exceed 8 kg.
 The backpack specially designed for the system allows transporting all components by only one person.
 At that, each system component is equipped with the individual MOLLE pouch, which allows all group members to take part in equipment transportation.

 This project turned out to be one of the most complicated challenges that we've faced earlier.
 Despite all the difficulties, we managed to achieve the required performance characteristics for each component and seamlessly unite them into one system.
 Each element fulfills its unique function.
 The system is flexible and can be used in a variety of scenarios.

-Due to its weatherproof design, extremely small size and weight, long period of unattended operation with regular AA batteries (6 days), RADIOBARRIER Compact Sensor Set can successfully compete not only with domestic but also with foreign security systems.
+Due to its weatherproof design, extremely small size and weight, long period of unattended operation with regular AA batteries (6 days), our T-UGS system can successfully compete not only with domestic but also with foreign security systems.

 |Manager — Anton Ryadinsky|

 |Technical Leads — Anton Abornev, Alexey Fateev, Pavel Karavaev|

 |QA Engineer — Alexander Sterinovich|